Managed backup – How to prevent ransomware: “Your personal files are encrypted”

-There are claims that paying the ransom is the only way to get your files back, if you did not have a offline or off-site data backup in place.
-However there are also other claims that paying the ransom did not successfully un-encrypt all of their business data and files.
+There are claims that paying the ransom is the only way to get your files back if you did not have an offline or offsite data backup in place.
+However, there are also other claims that paying the ransom did not successfully un-encrypt all of their business data and files.

-The good news is that international community joined forces to create a team of law enforcement agencies, tech firms and cyber security experts and caught the bad guys in 2014 in what is know as Operation Tovar.
+The good news is that the international community joined forces to create a team of law enforcement agencies, tech firms, and cybersecurity experts and caught the bad guys in 2014 in what is know as Operation Tovar.